imengyu/Ballance/README.en.md

 ## Installation steps

-1. Goto [Releases](https://github.com/imengyu/Ballance/releases) find the latest version。
+1. Goto [Releases](https://github.com/imengyu/Ballance/releases) find the latest version.
-2. Download the corresponding zip installation package。
+2. Download the corresponding zip installation package.
-3. After decompression, run `ballance.exe` to start the game。
+3. Unzip all files, then run `ballance.exe` to start the game.

 ## Turn on debugging mode